-Col du Pré is a high mountain pass at an elevation of 1.703m (5,587ft) above the sea level, located in the Alps in the department of Savoie in France.
-The pass connects the valleys of two great reservoirs, the Barrage de Roselend, and the smaller Barrage de Guerin.
+Col du Pré is a high mountain pass at an elevation of 1.703m (5,587ft) above the sea level, located in the Savoie department in the Auvergne-Rhône-Alpes region of France.

 Set high in the French Alps, the road to the summit is totally paved.
 It's a narrow quiet road with lots of hairpins.
 It's sheltered from the wind and gets very warm.
 The name "Monte de Col du Pre" is taken from a sign at the top of the road, which reaches a little higher than the pass itself, at 1.755m (5,757ft) above the sea level.